+Large data centers typically cost between $200 to $500 million dollars so you are lucky if you have one close to you.
+More likely it will be across several states or even countries.
 The tyranny of distance impacts the time between requesting information (say, clicking a link on a web page, or calling an API method) and receiving a response.
 This end-to-end response time is comprised of component delays that impact both outbound and inbound traffic:

 - Endpoint processing time is the delay at both ends of the circuit.
-The turnaround delays on the cloud server are largely unpredictable as the workload is impacted by other tenants sharing the server, node or cluster, as well as maintenance activities going on within the cloud data center, which may not be visible.
+The turnaround delays on the cloud server are largely unpredictable as the workload is impacted by other tenants sharing the server, node, or cluster, as well as maintenance activities going on within the cloud data center, which may not be visible

-- Nodal delay is the combined time to process the data on each hop the signal takes.
+- The nodal delay is the combined time to process the data on each hop the signal takes.
 Routers at each hop are used to switch and regenerate the signal for transmission over long distances.
 The routers have inherent delays as they queue and process huge volumes of information coming from multiple sources.
 Routers detect and correct transmission errors and handle congestion, all challenges that consume time.

 - Bandwidth is how much data can be simultaneously pushed through the communication pipe - the material that carries the signal.
 The pipe can be twisted copper wire, coaxial cable, optical fiber, or electromagnetic transmissions, the latter being used for microwave links and communication with satellites.
 Data entering a busy pipe (hop) can be queued (delayed) until the pipe has availability.
-Like a chain, the total end-to-end throughput is only as fast as the weakest link, and that is probably the pipe in and out of your building.
+Like a chain, the total end-to-end throughput is only as fast as the weakest link, and that is probably the pipe in and out of your building

-- Authenticate into their system using credentials stored in the cloud.
+- Authenticate into their system using credentials stored in the cloud

-- Need to see data stored in the cloud.
+- Need to see data stored in the cloud

-- Need to push data to the cloud.
+- Need to push data to the cloud

-c.
 Data requests have the potential to exceed the cloud API count.
 Imagine a nationwide TV campaign attracting prospects to register interest on your company website.
-The registrations need to be pushed to the cloud.
-Will your cloud API deal with this many individual calls?
-If not, consider using another type of transaction (like a synced transaction discussed below).
+If registrations are pushed to a cloud CRM, will the cloud API deal with this many individual calls?
+If not, consider using another type of transaction (see below).

-2. Server Cached Transactions
+Server Cached Transactions

-This is when data is requested from the cloud then typically stored in server memory cache so subsequent requests, within a specified time period (say 10 seconds), use the cached data.
+This is when data is requested from the cloud and then typically stored in server memory cache so subsequent requests, within a specified time period (say 10 seconds), use the cached data.
 This reduces the number of API calls and virtually eliminates communication delays.
 The cloud remains the single source of data.